Jason-cs18/DLTK/llm_application/readme.md

 ## Best Practices
 - Workflow or agent?
 - From simple to complex.
-- Use MCP to manage tools.
+- Use MCP to manage